Is the United States of America Really the Only Major Developed Industrialized Country in the World Without Universal HealthCare?

 What is Universal HealthCare?

-Universal healthcare is any healthcare system which provides at least basic coverage to substantially all its citizens (some developed countries use models that cover “almost all” citizens; like Slovakia).
+Universal healthcare is any healthcare system that provides at least basic coverage to substantially all its citizens (some developed countries use models that cover “almost all” citizens; like Slovakia).

 It doesn’t mean that coverage is free, it doesn’t mean all out-of-pocket costs are covered, it is about providing at least basic health services and ensuring against financial catastrophe due to healthcare costs.